-For systems without a LAN interface, make sure that the router and the PC have IP connectivity through the available interface (that is, the router and PC can ping each other with IP traffic).
+For systems without a LAN interface, make sure that the access server and the PC have IP connectivity through the available interface (that is, the access server and PC can ping each other with IP traffic).

-Note We recommend that you back up the router configuration before upgrading the router software.
+Note We recommend that you back up the access server configuration before upgrading the access server software.